Mr. Coffee

 Challenge accepted.

-I poured some creamer and a few sugars into it and I got to be honest, it was actually pretty bad.
+I poured some creamer and a few sugars into it, and, to be honest, it was actually pretty bad.
 I grimaced with every gulp, but I didn’t want to get halfway through and throw in the towel – only to watch that coveted dollar sprout wings and fly away.
-I found whatever strength within myself I had and eventually finished the whole thing.
+I found whatever strength I had within myself and eventually finished the whole thing.

 Cut to soon after that, we were at another breakfast place – I mean, it was like a week later.
-We didn’t go to a different place immediately after to get a second breakfast.
+We didn’t go to another place right away to get a second breakfast.
 Just to make that clear.
-Considering I will go to extreme lengths for a laugh, I thought it would be funny if I surprised her by ordering a cup of coffee for that, “Look at you!” expression on her face.
+Considering I will go to extreme lengths for a laugh, I thought it would be funny if I surprised her by ordering a cup of coffee for that “Look at you!” expression on her face.

 The joke, it appears, was on me.

-This happened a few more times before the joke wasn’t there anymore.
+This happened a few more times before the joke was gone.
 I wasn’t ordering coffee in some ironic way – you can take the boy out of Portland, but you can’t take the Portland out of the boy.
 Instead, I was just ordering it.

 A few clarifications: I don’t drink coffee every day.
-Also, according to the Internet studies, there are some health benefits to coffee.
-There are lower cases of stroke and heart issues in coffee drinkers and there’s health benefits for the liver, and God knows I put my liver through enough punishment that I should probably help it out a little bit.
+Also, according to studies on the Internet, there are some health benefits to coffee.
+There are lower cases of stroke and heart issues in coffee drinkers, and there are health benefits for the liver, and God knows I put my liver through enough punishment that I should probably help it out a little bit.

 I had made a promise to a friend in high school – for the sake of anonymity, let’s call him Alex – that if we won the state championship in baseball our senior year, I’d have one beer.
-After we won, I lived up to my end of the bargain and was in the backseat of his car (there was somebody in the passenger seat, I wasn’t just sitting in the back with Alex behind the wheel.
-Again, in order to not betray any confidences, let’s call the person in the passenger seat Charlie) when I popped open a Coors Light.
+After we won, I lived up to my end of the bargain and was in the back seat of his car (there was someone in the passenger seat; I wasn’t just sitting in the back with Alex behind the wheel).
+Again, to avoid betraying any confidences, let’s call the person in the passenger seat Charlie.
+When I popped open a Coors Light.
 I took a sip and it was honestly one of the worst things I’ve ever tasted in my life.

-Just in case, Alex brought a Smirnoff Ice – which is known to not be the most masculine drink around.
+Just in case, Alex brought a Smirnoff Ice, which isn’t exactly the most masculine drink around.
 Begrudgingly, I took a sip of that.

 Hey, not too bad.